CodeYourFuture/Batch-Issues/README.md

 - Export issues from one GitHub repository to a JSON file.
 - Import issues from a JSON file to another GitHub repository.
 - Specify source and destination repositories on the command line.
+- Clone labels that don't exist on the destination repository.
+- Only copy issues that don't already exist on the destination repository (based on title).

 ## Prerequisites